Bell-Apps/Regressor/README.md

 ## Running Regressor on specific branch

-For running Regressor on different braches can be usefull during CI process when results data need to be saved for each Branch/PR there is another parameter `--branch` You can easily create a subfolder for each run of the tests without overwriting the latest data and reports.
-Note that this action creates extra folders with data on the S3 bucket so it is recommended to set up a policy for deleting unnecessary data.
+Running Regressor on branches will enable you to catch issues sooner.
+To do this you can specify the `--branch` parameter, which will create a subdirectory for your branch, allowing you to test independently of other branches.

+*Note: this option creates extra directories containing screenshots on your S3 bucket, so it is recommended to set up a lifecycle policy to delete these when you are done with them.*

-Take the latest screenshots for comparison on specific branch:
+Take the latest screenshots for comparison on a specific branch:

 `regressor snap --browser chrome --config config.json --remote --branch branchName`

-Run the comparison between baseline and latest on specific branch:
+Run the comparison between baseline and latest on a specific branch:

 `regressor compare --browser chrome --config config.json --remote --branch branchName`